 - Al Seef & Al Fahidi Historical Neighbourhood – if you’d prefer a taste of old Dubai on a stopover, we recommend catching a taxi to this creekside area of the city (or Red Metro to Khalid bin al Waleed station, changing one-stop to Al Fahidi on the Green Line).
-Beautifully restored buildings and the Dubai Museum (8.30 am to 8.30 pm) can be found, along with plenty of dining options, and opportunity to take a traditional Abra across the Dubai Creek).
+Beautifully restored buildings and the Dubai Museum (8.30 AM to 8.30 PM) can be found, along with plenty of dining options, and the opportunity to take a traditional Abra across the Dubai Creek).

-- The Walk & The Beach, JBR – this area takes a little longer to reach from the airport so you should allow at least an hour in transit either direction.
+- The Walk & The Beach, JBR – this area takes a little longer to reach from the airport so you should allow at least an hour in transit in either direction.
 If you are visiting during the cooler winter months this is the perfect place to catch some rays, maybe even time to head out on a boat tour from Dubai Marina and enjoy dinner at one of the trendy beachfront restaurants, or sundowners from a stunning rooftop bar.

 - Grab the Dubai Hop-on Hop-off Bus for a greater taster of experiences and sightseeing all over the city.
 Note you cannot catch the sightseeing bus directly from the airport.
 The best starting point for airport passengers to jump on is Deira City Centre which is located a few stops away from DXB on the Metro Red Line.